Spain's Crown Princess Leonor turns 18 and is feted as the future queen at a swearing-in ceremony

 The royal family is still trying to recover its former good name in Spanish society and make up for the scandals involving several family members, most notably former King Juan Carlos, Leonor's grandfather.

-Neither Juan Carlos nor former Queen Sofía attended the special parliamentary session or the subsequent ceremony later in Madrid's Royal Palace, but they were to be present at an evening family gathering in the Pardo Palace outside Madrid.
+Neither Juan Carlos nor former Queen Sofía attended Tuesday's public events, but they were to be present at an evening family gathering in the Pardo Palace outside Madrid.

 Juan Carlos, 85, who abdicated in 2014, left Spain for Abu Dhabi, the United Arab Emirates, in 2020 amid a cloud of financial scandals.
 Investigations of his finances in Spain and Switzerland have since been dropped while he won a separate lawsuit, against a former lover, in October.